20 Essential Tips for a Healthy Pregnancy

 9. Eliminate Environmental Dangers

-If you are exposed to chemicals, pesticides, hazardous elements, radioactive elements, lead and mercury at your work place or home regularly, you must contact your doctor and seek advice as these are dangerous to you and your baby.
+If you are exposed to chemicals, pesticides, hazardous elements, radioactive elements, lead and mercury at your workplace or home regularly, you must contact your doctor and seek advice, as these are dangerous to you and your baby.

 10. See Your Dentist

 Hormonal changes during pregnancy lead to weaker gums.
-It is advisable to visit your dentist and take precautions to avoid gum diseases.
+It is advisable to visit your dentist and take precautions to avoid gum disease.
 An increase in oestrogen and progesterone levels can cause bleeding and tender gums.
 So, oral care is very important during pregnancy.

 11. Watch Your Emotional Health